eduvpn/documentation/FEDERATION_NOTES.md

 "not so smooth", since for every new NREN the user must authenticate with eduGAIN/SAML again for every other VPN instance.
 This would require opening the browser, potentially choose the "home" institute again and login there.
-Although this needs to happen only once per NREN.
-To be fair, users have been trained to do just this for many years now, so it may not be such a big deal.

 There are a number of ways to improve on this, if needed:

-1. Improve the eduGAIN/SAML flow to make it less of a hassle for the user;
+1. Improve the eduGAIN/SAML flow if possible;
 2. Create a CA hierarchy where each VPN provider becomes a "sub-CA" in this structure;
 3. Make the existing API of the participating VPN instances accept "foreign"